seL4/docs/Hardware/odroidx.md

 1. RS232 or USB to UART converter 1.
 USB OTG cable

-Note: The USB-UART converter that is shipped with the board requires a Linux kernel version &gt; 3.2
+Note: The USB-UART converter that is shipped with the board requires a Linux kernel version > 3.2

 ##### Serial port setup
  Open minicom on /dev/ttyUSB\* and set the